 Eager to contribute to the community?
 Read on as Finder Blogger Maureen Courcenet explains what it’s like to be a volunteer museum docent in Singapore – and consider trying it for yourself!

 “Welcome!
 I’m Maureen, your docent for today’s tour.
 My day job is interior decorator but I enjoy a double-life as a volunteer guide with Friends of the Museums (FOM), a community of art and culture enthusiasts…”

 This is the usual start to my tours in the three museums where I volunteer:

 - the Asian Civilisations Museum – where I cover antiquity 101, or the ancestral cultures behind Singapore’s multi-ethnic DNA

 - the Singapore Art Museum – where I address contemporary art, or those sometimes hard-to-digest artworks raising present-day concerns

-- and the newly opened National Gallery -where I explain modern art in Southeast Asia and Singapore, or the region’s visual psyche since the 19th century
+- and the National Gallery Singapore -where I explain modern art in Southeast Asia and Singapore, or the region’s visual psyche since the 19th century

 As a docent, I’ve burst into song, mimicked fantastical animals, played Metallica music videos to wide-eyed visitors, listened heart-in-throat to a visiting Dutchman talk about his parents’ internment in WWII Indonesia, brought to life such issues as deforestation and poaching via artefacts, debated Confucianism vs. Buddhism with a Singaporean youth and more!